-Jesse Norman just completed his seventh year as head coach of the UNC Asheville Cross Country and Track and Field programs.
+Jesse Norman is entering his tenth year as head coach of the UNC Asheville Cross Country and Track and Field programs.
 The Bulldogs' cross country and track and field teams have shown tremendous improvements across the board during his tenure.

 In the 2013-14 year, Norman directed the women’s cross country team to a third-place finish, the highest finish for a Bulldog cross country program in 10 years.
 Asheville finished just two points out of second place and had two runners earn All-Conference honors.
 He guides the men’s team, the youngest in the Big South, to a sixth-place finish after finishing in last place just two years ago.

 In track, highlights included Meredith Ristic winning the Big South Indoor Championships in the high jump and podium finishes for Corey McClintock and Kurt Hibert in the weight throw and discus respectively during the outdoor campaign.

 During the 2012-13 track season, Milan Ristic became the first Bulldog to ever qualify for the indoor nationals when he qualified in the 60 meter hurdles.
 He earned Honorable Mention All-American honors for his performance.
 Ristic won the Big South Conference championship in the 60 meter hurdles during the indoor season and captured the 110 meter hurdles in the outdoor season.

 Sarah Gentry captured the Big South Conference championship in the 800 meters in both the indoor and outdoor meets.
 The 4x4000 DMR team won the Big South title in the indoor event.